Probabilistic Surrogate Networks for Simulators with Unbounded Randomness: Related Work

 \section{Related Work}

+As far as the authors of this paper are aware, the PSN is the first framework for learning surrogate models that models simulators containing a potentially unbounded number of random variables by automatically extracting and using a simulator's latent structure.
+Surrogate modeling is, however, a topic that dates back several decades and is fundamentally a regression problem, where the surrogate predicts the output of the model for a given input.
+Currently, the most commonly used methods for constructing deterministic surrogate models~\citep{razavi2012a} include Kriging~\citep{simpson2001a, sacks1989design}, support vector machines (SVMs)~\citep{willcox2005fourier}, radial basis functions (RBFs)~\citep{hussain2002metamodeling, mullur2006metamodeling}, and neural networks (NNs)~\citep{tompson2017a, khu2003reduction, gilmer2017a}, while methods like the stochastic Kriging~\citep{hamdia2017stochastic} allow for stochastic surrogate modeling.
+Notwithstanding, such commonly used methods are incompatible with simulators with an unbounded number of variables.

-As far as the authors of this paper are aware, PSNs is the first framework for learning surrogate models in a model-agnostic way.
-While the idea of learning trace execution using LSTMs has been seen before, \eg, neural programmer-interpreters (NPI)~\citep{reed2015neural}, our approach differs in two key areas: (1) NPIs are trained to predict the sequence of called subroutines used to solve specific tasks like sorting or image rotation.
-As such there exists no model which NPIs explicitly aim to replicate, and so NPIs are not suitable for inference as the tasks need to be known a priori.
-(2) Where PSNs model the entire simulator, NPIs make no attempt to abstract away the predicted subroutines -- \ie if any subroutine causes a computational bottleneck, NPIs cannot decrease the computational cost.
+Finally, the idea of learning trace executions using LSTMs has been studied before, see for example neural programmer-interpreters (NPI)~\citep{reed2015neural}.
+Methods like NPIs are trained to predict the sequence of called subroutines used to solve specific tasks like sorting or image rotation.
+As such, NPIs make no attempt to abstract away the predicted subroutines.
+That is, if any subroutine causes a computational bottleneck, NPIs cannot decrease the computational cost.
+This is fundamentally different to our PSN surrogate method which aims to model the entire simulator.